 Groups of marked juveniles were released during a range of stream discharges in order to determine trapping efficiencies under the varied flow regime.
-Natural origin fish were marked with a PIT tag if ≥65mm FL or stained with Bismarck Brown dye if <65 mm FL.
-Hatchery origin fish were marked using a caudal fin clip.
+Natural origin fish were marked with a PIT tag if ≥65mm FL or stained with Bismarck Brown dye if <65 mm FL and hatchery origin fish were marked using a caudal fin clip.
 All marked fish were released evenly upstream on both sides of the river between 1800 hours and 2000 hours.
 Marked fish from the Lower Wenatchee River trap were transported and released 14.5 km upstream of the trap site while fish from the Chiwawa River trap were released 2.6 km upstream.
 Each trial was conducted over a four-day (96 hour) period to allow time for passage or capture.
 Target mark group sizes were based on historical data, location and species, ranging from 100 to over 500 individual fish.
+See appendix D for mark-recapture trails.